 So, what factors can affect your motorcycle insurance costs?
 There are several factors.
 Let’s break them down.

 - Location – With a few exceptions, motorcycle insurance tends to cost more in northern states.
 This is because the riding season in those states is shorter.
-In Southern California, for example, the riding season is basically 365 days a year.
-Conversely, in North Dakota, your bike will spend the majority of the year in your garage, where it won’t be at risk.
+In Southern California, for example, the riding season is 365 days a year.
+Conversely, in North Dakota, your bike will spend mos of the year in your garage, where it won’t be at risk.

-- Age and riding experience – As with car insurance, younger riders are going to pay more for insurance.
+- Age and riding experience – As with car insurance, younger riders will pay more for insurance.
 Riding experience is also a factor.
-So the first-time biker in their 50s will pay more than a 22-year-old with four years of experience.
+So a first-time biker in their 50s will pay more than a 22-year-old with four years of experience.

-- Speeding and traffic tickets – If you have traffic violations on your record, your insurance is going to cost more.
-The more violations and the more severe they are, the more they’ll affect your rates.
+- Speeding and traffic tickets – If you have traffic violations on your record, your insurance will cost more.
+The more violations and severe they are, the more they’ll affect your rates.
 That said, most violations fall off your record after three years.
 Follow traffic regulations, and you’ll get the best motorcycle insurance rates.

 - Accident and claim history – Vehicle accidents will cause your insurance rates to go up.
 Even non-accident-related claims can drive up your rates.
-In most cases, accidents and claims will fall off your record in seven years.
+Accidents and claims will usually fall off your record in seven years.

-- Vehicle usage – Most insurance companies will take into account how your bike is being used.
+- Vehicle usage – Most insurance companies will consider how your bike is being used.
 If you’re a weekend rider, you can expect to pay less than someone with a commuter bike.

-- Type of coverage – Depending on what kind of coverage you buy, your rates will be different.
-State minimum coverage is going to cost less than a comprehensive policy with high amounts of coverage.
+- Type of coverage – Your rates will be different depending on what kind of coverage you buy State minimum coverage will cost less than a comprehensive policy with high coverage.
 Similarly, a high deductible can save you money, although you’ll have to pay more if you actually make a claim.

 - Credit – Many insurance companies, like GEICO motorcycle insurance, consider your credit rating when they give you a quote.
 Don’t worry about shopping around, though; an insurance quote doesn’t count as a hard check, so getting multiple quotes won’t affect your credit score